umlet/UnisonKindergarten/README.md

 Unison has a clever way of enumerating (Gödel-like) code.
 This frees the layer of human-readable names from indexing and referencing code, to serving but one master -- the human.
 We can finally name and re-name galore!
 (One-time unit testing, distributed systems, never-broken codebases of course are also nice to have, but NAMING, my Gods..)

 The structure of terms in Unison namespaces is ideal for using the file system metaphors.
-Unison can leverage million-ennia of muscle memory.
+Unison can leverage million-ennia of developers' muscle memory.

 <br>
 <br>